 According to the doctor at my follow up appointment, the x-ray showed major inflammation around my ribcage and that although the fractures couldn’t be seen in that image, all they had to do was touch the area as he did to know that there was a break.

-At the very least, the amount of inflammation should have been a clue to the ER to keep looking in that area.
+At the very least, the amount of inflammation should have been a clue!

 He validated what I have been thinking for years and that is that today’s doctors don’t listen to there patients.